Liver cancer - hepatocellular carcinoma

 - Ethanol (an alcohol) or acetic acid (vinegar)

 A liver transplant may be recommended.

 If the cancer can't be surgically removed or has spread outside the liver, there is usually no chance for long-term cure.
 Treatment instead focuses on improving and extending the person's life.
 Treatment in this case may use targeted therapy with drugs that can be taken as pills.
 Newer immunotherapy drugs may also be used.

 You can ease the stress of illness by joining a cancer support group.
 Sharing with others who have common experiences and problems can help you not feel alone.

 If the cancer can't be completely treated, the disease is usually fatal.
 But survival can vary, depending on how advanced the cancer is and how successful treatment is.

 Contact your provider if you develop ongoing abdominal pain, especially if you have a history of liver disease.

 Preventive measures include:

-Preventing and treating viral hepatitis may help reduce your risk.
-Childhood vaccination against hepatitis B may reduce the risk of liver cancer in the future.
+- Preventing and treating viral hepatitis may help reduce your risk.
+Childhood vaccination against hepatitis B may reduce the risk for liver cancer in the future.